alexch/codelikethis/public/lessons/oo/oo_design.md

 * sharing state using globals
 * "walking down" a nested object hierarchy
-  * though "method chaining" can be fine, as long as the object returned is the original object, or a known friend of the caller
+  * though "method chaining" is fine, as long as the object returned is the original object, or a known friend of the caller

 # a LoD example